pereiradaniel/javascripting/Readme.md

-# Javascripting Solutions
+# Javascripting Solutions :innocent:

 These are my solutions for the Learnyounode tutorial available [here][javacsriptingLink].
 In the comments, there are several solutions and the official solution.
 The blog posts have reference links to the relevant Node and Javascript docs.

 ![Screenshot](/screenshot.png)

-#  Who this will help?
+#  Who this will help? :smile:

 This tutorial is very good introduction for beginners to Javascript, with some comfort using the command line, and possibly git for saving your answers online.

-# Where to find more Nodeschool tutorials
+# Where to find more Nodeschool tutorials :computer:

 My [Learnyounode][learnYouNodeLink] solutions git repo.
 [Nodeschool][nodeSchoolTutorials]

-# About Daniel
+# About Daniel :godmode:

 I am a computer programmer from Scarborough, Ontario.
 My interest is in the Rails framework and Node, and full-stack multi platform web development.